Analysis, Identification, and Validation of Discrete-Time Epidemic Processes: Learning Spread Parameters

 \end{corollary} \begin{proof} This follows from solving \eqref{eq:dis}, using $x_i^*>0$ in place of $x_{i}^{k+1}$ and $x_{i}^{k}$. \end{proof} These corollaries illustrate that under certain conditions, while the exact behavior of the system may not be recoverable, the limiting behavior of the system may be determined, by employing Theorems \ref{thm:0global}-\ref{thm:eq0} with Remark \ref{rem:thres}.

 If the assumption is made that the underlying spread process is heterogeneous, a similar result to Theorem \ref{thm:idhomo} can be concluded. \begin{theorem} Consider the model in \eqref{eq:dis} under Assumptions \ref{x0}-\ref{connect} with $n>1$.
-Assume that $A$, $x^0, \dots, x^T$, and $h$ are known.
-Then, the spread parameters of node $i$ can be learned uniquely if and only if $T>0$, and there exists $l\in [0,T]$ such that $x_i^l\neq x_i^0$. \end{theorem} \begin{proof} Since $A$, $x^0, \dots, x^T$, and $h$ are known, for each $i$ we can construct the matrix
+Assume that $A$, $x^0, \dots, x^{T-1}$, $x_i^{T}$, and $h$ are known.
+Then, the spread parameters of node $i$ can be learned uniquely if and only if $T>1$, and there exist $ l_1, l_2\in[T-1] \cup \{0\}$ such that